alessiodionisi/website/content/cv.md

 ---

 I'm a Software Engineer with 8+ years of experience.
 I started working in 2013 as a freelancer, now I mainly develop backend services and web applications with Go, CockroachDB, Vue.js and Kubernetes.
+I'm trying to bring the culture of remote work to the companies I know and work with, sooner or later I'll start writing a blog about this topic.

 Please check out my [github](https://github.com/adnsio) and [linkedin](https://linkedin.com/in/adnsio) profile.